angel2rider/CRYPTOGRAPHER/README.md

 CPU-bound: this version uses CPU only for lossless encoding; no GPU is required.

-YouTube-safe videos: if you want to share encoded videos on platforms that recompress (YouTube, etc.), map pixel values to safe ranges to reduce compression artifacts.
+YouTube-safe videos: to share encoded videos on platforms that recompress, map pixel values to safe ranges to reduce compression artifacts.

 Colab-friendly: works perfectly on Google Colab; just install FFmpeg and optionally mount Google Drive for large files.